OpenVAA/voting-advice-application/docs/docker-setup-guide.md

 ### Setting up the frontend

 Once the backend is set up, you may need to [stop the containers](#stop-the-containers).
-Once the containers are stopped you must run `yarn dev` or `npm run dev` again in the project root and the frontend will now be regenerated with permissions to make calls to the backend.
+Once the containers are stopped you must run `yarn dev` again in the project root and the frontend will now be regenerated with permissions to make calls to the backend.
 You can access the frontend at the following URL `http://localhost:5173`.

 ### Hot reloading